|

 I once had a link to a guy that could do this for you, but he's gone out of business.
 If you are a knife repair person, and wish to have some business steered your way, and you do decent work, and have a website, send me your website link for consideration.
 Thanks!

-There are some concerns with knife repair and I elaborate on some of them on this topic on my Business of Knifemaking page.
+I elaborate on this at this topic on my Business of Knifemaking page.

 I don't refinish knives, no matter who made them.
 Even if it's a knife that has my maker's mark on it, it is the owner's responsibility to take care of his knife.
 Some people think that once I've made a knife, I own all of the care, refinishing, and/or modifications of the knife forever.
 This is as ridiculous as saying a custom home builder must refinish the floors of a home for as long as it exists.
 I can only be responsible for my own workmanship, not the care of a knife that is out of my hands.
 How do you care for a knife?
 Please read my knife care page at this link.